National Association of Home Builders: Government affairs and lobbying

 NAHB is consistently named one of the top lobbyists in Washington.
 NAHB also manages a political action committee, BUILD-PAC, that contributes to housing-friendly candidates for U.S. Congress.
 In addition, NAHB government affairs and program area staff is heavily involved at the state and local levels advocating for a favorable legal and regulatory environment that aligns with NAHB's top priorities: housing affordability, workforce development, material costs, housing finance reform, and building codes.

 Economic analysis

 The NAHB Office of Economic and Housing Policy conducts independent research and produces a number of publications and indices, including the NAHB/Wells Fargo Housing Market Index (HMI), an economic indicator used by financial analysts, the Federal Reserve, policymakers, economic analysts, and the news media.

-Professional education

-NAHB offers its members continuing education through online (both live and on-demand) courses, live in-person courses conducted by local HBAs, and classes at IBS.

-Home building industry awards

-NAHB sponsors many specialty awards programs in the home building industry for members and non-members.